les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2015-09-20-estimation-en-heures.markdown

 There has been a discussion over the past week or so on the scrumdevelopment Yahoo(!) list.

-Il y a eu une discussion, la semaine dernière je crois, sur la liste de discussion Yahoo(!) _scrumdevelopment_.
+Il y a eu, la semaine dernière je crois, une discussion sur la liste Yahoo(!) _scrumdevelopment_.

 Christofer Jennings asked whether people were using hours estimation for tasks, saying that he had often found it to be wasteful, especially when you have a task board showing how things are going.
 Christofer did say that he has found hours estimation to be useful with deciding how much work to take on, but he went right back to the concerns, including talking about the wrong thing (hours rather than the work) or just tuning out.